-The proof is given by lattice-continuum combined Dirac operator, which is gapped.

-- 6. Comparison with the overlap Dirac index

-- 7. Summary and discussion
+The proof is given by lattice-continuum combined Dirac operator, which is gapped. - 6.
+Applications to a manifold with boundaries and the mod two version - 7.
+Summary and discussion

-Wilson Dirac operator is equally good as D{ov} to describe the index.
+Wilson Dirac operator is equally good as D{ov} to describe the index (or may be even better).